ste101/hh_video_extender/README.md

 ### IMPORTENT NOTICE
 - Vimeo is not tested!
 - If you have problems with autoplay video on IE/EDGE then try to set "options.preload" to "auto".
+- poster attribute only works if preload is set to 'none', but you have the option to set the preview image as img-tag: see features

 ![example picture from backend](github/images/preview.jpg?raw=true "Title")